tania-dm/intro/README.md

 :rocket: Currently working on a presentation website for a music artist that can be found [here](https://github.com/tehciolo/fanestelaru)

-👩‍💻 Solving algorithm challenges and learning **Typescript and VueJS** at the moment
+👩‍💻 Solving algorithm challenges and learning **AngularJS** at the moment

 :floppy_disk: All my projects are available at [https://github.com/tania-dm](https://github.com/tania-dm?tab=repositories)